 The network down under uses intelligently connecting renewable energy and storage solutions to the existing network.
 In addition, it has a strongly growing activity in intelligent energy meters that enable households to properly monitor their energy consumption.

 It sees itself playing an important role in the energy transition in Australia.
-Therefore this investment is classified as an SDI (Investment contributing to the UN Sustainable Development Goals) and thus contributes to the sustainability objectives of APG's pension fund clients.
+Therefore this investment is classified as an SDI (Investment contributing to the UN Sustainable Development Goals) and thus contributes to responsible investment objectives of APG's pension fund clients.

 APG acquires the stake from peer Australian Super, which will remain a shareholder with a smaller stake.
 The agreement was signed today.
 Closing is expected at the end of June.